 3.1 Preparation of pea milk

 From 250 gm of yellow split peas, the modified procedure yielded 710 ml of pea milk after filtration, centrifugation and heat treatment, resulting in 71% recovery of the aqueous phase.
 The milk was pale and moderately turbid, but no large precipitates were visible after clarification.
-The filtration and subsequent centrifugation removed insoluble particles, producing a clear supernatant.
-Thermal stabilization caused no immediate coagulation, indicating the extracted proteins maintained solubility.
+The filtration and later centrifugation removed insoluble particles, producing a clear supernatant.
+Thermal stabilization caused no immediate coagulation, indicating the extracted proteins-maintained solubility.

 3.2 Preparation of tofu

 From 630.4 g of pea milk, the coagulation process yielded 168 g of tofu – a yield of ~26.7%.
 The spiced variant with 2 gm each of black pepper, chilli flakes and cumin did not affect yield or processing behaviour, indicating that spice inclusion had minimal interference with gel formation.
 The cook time and salt concentration are well known to influence gel strength, protein retention and texture.
 The parameters (temperature, salt dose) were within the acceptable range, suggesting no visible defects.
-Adding spices after the curd set preserved the integrity of the gel network, as no syneresis was observed.
+Adding spices after the curd set preserved the integrity of the gel network, as no syneresis was seen.

 3.3 Nutritional analysis

 Sample 2 was found to have a higher carbohydrate value of 5.6±1.0, while sample 1 showed a value of 1.30±0.659, suggesting that sample 2 contains more starch or soluble carbohydrate fractions.
-Protein content is fairly similar between the two samples: 13.2 ± 1.99 (Sample 1) and 13.8 ± 1.4 (Sample 2).
+Protein content is similar between the two samples: 13.2 ± 1.99 (Sample 1) and 13.8 ± 1.4 (Sample 2).
 This suggested that the protein extraction or retention was consistent in both samples.
 Fat content showed little discrepancy: 7.01 ± 1.46 (Sample 1) and 7.4 ± 1.1 (Sample 2), indicating no strong evidence.
 Moisture content of sample 1 is (65.0 ± 3.4), and sample 2 is (66.0 ± 3.5), indicating that the water retention in both the samples is comparable.
 Research studies showed that water content strongly influences the concentration of solids and nutrient densities.
 Sample 1 showed a value of ash (1.4 ± 0.3) while sample 2 showed (1.8 ± 0.4).
 Dietary fiber showed values of (2.2±0.5) for Sample 1 and ( 2.3±0.7) for Sample 2, respectively.
 Sample 1 showed the value of sugar (1.3±0.3) while sample 2 showed (1.5 ±0.5).

 3.4 Organoleptic properties